Japan Atomic Energy Agency

 Contents and features of training

-1) Useful contents for initial responses to emergencies
+1) Useful content for initial responses to emergencies

-The JAEA staff, who have many experiences in supporting activities for emergency responses to TEPCO Fukushima Daiichi NPS accident, or experiences of practices for radiation management of JAEA facilities, give lectures and practices.
+The JAEA staff give lectures, who have many experiences in supporting activities for emergency responses to the TEPCO Fukushima Daiichi NPS accident, or experience of practices for radiation management of JAEA facilities.

 Training information